Sarah Goldberg (spy): Arrest

 Following a denunciation, Goldberg was arrested by the Gestapo on 4 June 1943 at her home in Forest in Brussels, at the same time as her fiancé Henri Wajnberg and her close friend Laja Bryftreger-Rabinowitch.
 Goldberg was taken to Gestapo headquarters on Avenue Louise in Brussels and then the three were transferred to the Mechelen transit camp in Mechelen.
 Goldberg like Wajnberg, who was killed in a gas chamber on 25 January 1944, was registered on the deportation list of transport XXI under no. 525.
-This convoy initially comprised of 1,563 people, including 208 children.
+This convoy initially comprised 1,563 people, including 208 children.
 The convoy left Mechelen on 31 July 1943 and arrived in Auschwitz concentration camp on 1 August 1943.
 Goldberg was registered with a tattoo bearing no. 51825.
 While there she suffered from numerous illnesses including typhus, dysentery, boils and scurvy.
 On 18 January 1945, she took part in the Auschwitz-Birkenau death march, arriving at the Ravensbrück concentration camp on 22 January 1945, then on to Malchow to work in a Sonderkommando on 26 February 1945.
 On 23 April 1945, Goldberg was liberated by the Red Army and deported from Germany to a repatriation centre in Verviers, Belgium on 3 June 1945.
 On 6 June 1945, Goldberg became a member of the Communist Party of Belgium.